-Where only one organisation is involved, the organisation has to ensure that all phases are carried out and the above tasks and responsibilities are fulfilled.
+Where only one organisation is involved (in-country activities or volunteering teams), the organisation has to ensure that all phases are carried out and the above tasks and responsibilities are fulfilled.
 In all cases, the involvement of a support organisation in activities involving young people with fewer opportunities is highly recommended.

 In addition, organisations applying for grant must hold a valid Quality Label for lead organisations.
-For more information on the Quality Label, please refer to the relevant section of this Guide.
+For more information on the Quality Label, please refer to the section "Quality Label for volunteering in solidarity activities".